dimi-lab/drpllm/README.md

 ## Contributions and Feedback

-This project is the result of a collaborative effort during a two-day hackathon at Argonne and was further refined for submission to the AMIA 2025 informatics summit.
-We appreciate all contributions and welcome feedback to enhance the manuscript further.
+This project is the result of a collaborative effort during a two-day hackathon at Argonne National Laboratory, Illinois.

 ## Setup and Usage